The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 Plugging in P = 10,000, r = 0.10/12, the milestones come out to:

-Second, the share of your wealth that came from contributions inverts as the pot grows.
+Second, the share of wealth coming from contributions inverts as the pot grows.
 At Rs 10 lakh, you put in 77% of it.
-At Rs 1 crore, you put in 27% of it — the market did the rest.
+At Rs 1 crore, you put in 27%.
+The market does the rest.

-This is why the first 10 lakh feels slow: you are the entire engine.
-By the time the second 10 lakh arrives, you have a quiet partner — compounding — doing increasingly heavy lifting.
+That is why the first 10 lakh feels slow.
+You are the entire engine.
+By the time the second 10 lakh arrives, compounding has shown up as a quiet partner doing increasingly heavy lifting.

 The rule of 72, for the back of an envelope